FirstLegoLeague/launcher/docs/userguide.md

 The `Show only bad scores` button is enabled when scores cannot be sent to the `Scoreboard`.
 This might happen when entering match results on a iPad and the WiFi connection is interrupted.
 See [Communication status](#communication-status).

 Due to the interruption, the list of Rounds cannot be retrieved from the `Launcher` and the referee can choose to submit the score without the `Round`, thereby freeing up the iPad for the next match.
-On the head referee or scorekeeper [Scoring tile](#scoring-tile) this match's round will be shown as `Missing`, and the `Show only bad scores` button will be enabled.
+On the head referee or scorekeeper [Scoring tile](#scoring-tile) this match's round will be shown as `Missing round`, and the `Show only bad scores` button will be enabled.
 This will alert the head referee or scorekeeper to the fact that they need to fix the missing `Round`.

 ## Scoreboard